ompl/omplapp/resources/3D/README.txt

   http://parasol.tamu.edu/groups/amatogroup/benchmarks/mp/).
 The objective is to take the `bug' robot (a rod) outside of the trap obstacle through the narrow passage.

+* Home.
+A version of the piano mover's problem with several homotopy classes.
+  Most planners will find the "long" path, but not the one going through the narrow passages.
+Contributed by Andrew Dobson at Rutgers University.

+* Abstract.
+Another example of an environment where there exist several homotopy classes of solution paths.
+Contributed by Andrew Dobson at Rutgers University.